 The final truth table of a circuit can also be found in a similar manner as the logic expression.
 Each internal node within the logic diagram can be evaluated working from the left to the right for each possible input code.
 Each subsequent node can then be evaluated using the values of the preceding nodes.
-Consider the example of this analysis in Example 4.13.
+Consider the example of this analysis is Example 4.13.

-Example 4.13Determining the Truth Table from a Logic Diagram
+Example 4.13Determining the truth table from a logic diagram